CFT-HY/HILA/docs/guide/hila_applications.md

 ARCH := vanilla
 endif

-# We then include the default makefile for hila applications which handles all the nitty gritty of defining paths for the target architecture and linking all the necessary libraries.
-This make file also handles use of the hila preprocessor:
+# We then include the default makefile for HILA applications which handles all the nitty gritty of defining paths for the target architecture and linking all the necessary libraries.
+This make file also handles use of the HILA preprocessor:
 include $(HILA_DIR)/libraries/main.mk

 # One can also define options for the HILA preprocessor in this makefile by appending to the environment variable HILAPP_OPTS.
 In the example code with add the `-check-init` flag, but for now we will not explain what it's use is.
-We will discuss all the hila preprocessor flags later in the documentation.
+We will discuss all the HILA preprocessor flags later in the documentation.
 HILAPP_OPTS += -check-init

 # Additionally one can add HILA application options in the makefile.
 For example we set the system dimensions by appending to the `APP_OPTS` environment variable.